MicrosoftDocs/win32/desktop-src/VdsWmi/excludefromautochk-method-in-class-win32-volume.md

 ---
 title: ExcludeFromAutoChk method of the Win32\_Volume class
-description: The ExcludeFromAutoChk method excludes volumes from the Chkdsk operation to be run at the next reboot.If not excluded, Chkdsk is performed on the volume if the dirty bit is set for the disk. ms.assetid: '264e2c98-1689-4dd1-b0df-85381936c9b3'
+description: The ExcludeFromAutoChk method excludes volumes from the Chkdsk operation to be run at the next reboot.If not excluded, Chkdsk is performed on the volume if the dirty bit is set for the disk. ms.assetid: 264e2c98-1689-4dd1-b0df-85381936c9b3
+keywords:
+- ExcludeFromAutoChk method
+- ExcludeFromAutoChk method, Win32_Volume class
-keywords: ["ExcludeFromAutoChk method", "ExcludeFromAutoChk method, Win32_Volume class", "Win32_Volume class, ExcludeFromAutoChk method"]
+- Win32_Volume class, ExcludeFromAutoChk method
 topic_type:
 - apiref
 api_name: